chris-aq/piluft/README.md

 A Raspberry Pi Zero, 1, 2 or 3B, with one available USB port.
 Power supply.
 8GB or 16GB SD Card.
 Recommend that the latest version of Raspbian is installed.
 At the time of writing, this is Raspbian Stretch.

-A Wifi connection to the internet (or wired ethernet for the Pi3B) is required to log the data to the Luftdaten server.
+A wifi or wired ethernet connection to the internet is required to log the data to the Luftdaten server.

 #### Nova SDS011 Air Quality Sensor
 This is connected to the USB (or micro-USB for Pi Zero) port of the Raspberry Pi.